rest-for-physics/feminos-daq/README.md

 In general the user shouldn't worry about this as the queue takes a long time to fill up even for high data rates.
 The only scenario where this could be a problem is on high intensity calibrations.
-In this case the user can select the `--fast-compression` option which will significantly speed up the rate at which the queue is emptied.
+In this case the user can select the `--compression=fast` option which will significantly speed up the rate at which the queue is emptied.
 Remember that this will increase the size of the root file so it's not recommended unless it's unavoidable.